-I have a similar recipe including chilli, which I (and some others) love, but my regular tasters prefer the tart without it.
-I used only soured cream here (no double cream), so this version whilst having more sugar is also pleasingly tangy – and still GF.
+I have a similar recipe including chilli, which I and others love, but my regular tasters prefer the tart without it.
+I used only soured cream here (no double cream), so this version whilst having more sugar is also pleasingly tangy – and still is gluten-free.

-The candied lime slices are easy and make a stylish decoration.
+The candied lime slices are easy to make, and produce a stylish decoration.

 For the pastry:

-- 200g gluten-free flour, plus additional for rolling
+- 200g gluten-free plain flour, plus additional for rolling

 - 1/2 tsp ground cinnamon